celestiaorg/docs/nodes/instantiate-testnet.md

 ## Hardware requirements

-You wil need to
+You will need to
 [follow hardware requirements](./consensus-node.md#validator-hardware-requirements).

 ## Setup dependencies

-You wil need to
+You will need to
 [setup dependencies by following the guide](./environment.md).

 ## celestia-app installation

-You wil need to
+You will need to
 [install `celestia-app` by following the guide](./celestia-app.md).

 ## Spin up a Celestia testnet